-THE OUTLOOK FOR INFRASTRUCTURE FFATURE
+THE OUTLOOK FOR INFRASTRUCTURE

-Sam Miller CFA, CFP, CAIA, Senior Investment Strategist As we emerge from the pandemic, it's important to reflect on the past year and acknowledge the essential role-for better or worse-that government must play in preparing for (and dealing with) similar events in the future.
+BY Sam Miller CFA®, CFP®, CAIA®, Senior Investment Strategist or worse-that government must play in preparing for (and dealing with) similar events in the future.
 In much the same fashion, infrastructure is another area where government must take the lead.
 An increase in federal funding could create millions of jobs, improve the quality of essential services such as water, transportation, and communication, and make the U.S. economy more adaptable to challenges going forward-from climate change to technological disruption.